greenboxal/doggohub/doc/university/glossary/README.md

 ### Push

 Git [command](https://git-scm.com/docs/git-push) to send commits from the local repository to the remote repository.
-Read about [advanced push rules](https://gitlab.com/help/pages/README.md) in GitLab.
+Read about [advanced push rules](https://doggohub.com/help/pages/README.md) in DoggoHub.

 ### RE Read Only